 The AP core curriculum consists of 23 four-week blocks and includes:

 - Anatomic pathology basic training (2 blocks)

 - Forensic pathology (1 block)

-- Pediatric and Placental Pathology (1 block)
+- Bone and soft tissue pathology (1 block)

 This 8-week (2 blocks) orientation to anatomic pathology occurs in the first two blocks of the PGY-1 year.
 Residents receive an in-depth review of histology and common pathologies, as well as instruction and supervision at the dissection bench and in all parts of the academic autopsy.

 In surgical pathology, residents sign out all cases directly with staff pathologists.
 Surgical pathology sign-out is according to subspecialty.
 For two weeks at a time, a resident focuses on just one or two organ systems.
 This allows for more effective learning through focused efforts and permits study always with an expert in each discipline.
 As their experience and expertise develop, residents create complete final pathology reports.
 This independence simulates that which is encountered in one's own practice, while still providing the support and review vital for a pathologist-in-training.

 Following a thorough training period at the surgical gross pathology bench, residents are assisted with some dissections by pathology assistants, who provide close supervision of bench activities.
 In their senior years, competent residents may elect an advanced surgical rotation in which they concentrate entirely on work-up and sign-out of diagnostic cases.

 In this rotation residents develop experience and competence in gross and microscopic post-mortem pathology by learning the techniques of autopsy dissection, preparation of sections, examination and evaluation of microscopic slides, and interpretation and clinico-pathologic correlation of autopsy findings.